otterkit/otterkit.com/pages/docs/intrinsics/BOOLEAN-OF-INTEGER.md

 # BOOLEAN-OF-INTEGER Function

 ### Description:

-This function returns a boolean data item (of usage bit) that represents the binary value of its first argument.
+This function returns a boolean data item (of usage bit) that represents the binary value of the first argument.

 The second argument represents the length of the boolean data item that is returned by the function.

 ### Types: